Experiences in Thailand: All roads lead to Koh Tao is written by Circle Colberg.

 Experiences in Thailand with rocking accommodation

-With the boat's slow speed, the high waves of the sea and a round of seasickness, the sun's rays begin to peek out on the horizon.
+With the boat's slow speed, havets high waves and a bout of seasickness, the sun's rays begin to peek out on the horizon.
 A beautiful sight meets me in the distance.
-I begin to sense the silhouette of Koh Tao the closer the boat approaches the shore.
+I begin to make out the silhouette of Koh Tao the closer the boat gets to the shore.

 I later found out that the boat I was sailing with out to Koh Tao is the primary means of transportation for the locals.
 That type of local experience in Thailand just makes the trip a little more memorable.